High Quality Laser Cutting Service

-Laser cutting is one of Xometry's sheet metal profiling processes that directs a high-power laser through optics to cut materials for industrial applications.
-Laser cutting is both more precise and less energy-consuming than plasma cutting, but has an upper threshold on the thickness of the material being cut.
-Xometry's Manufacturing Partner Network offers both fiber and CO2 lasers that can cut many materials including mild steel, stainless steel, aluminum, copper, brass, and exotic alloys.
-CO2 (carbon dioxide) laser excels at cutting, engraving, and boring metals, while fiber laser is a good option for thicker materials.
-For sheet and plate metal thicker than 4 inches, see our waterjet cutting services.
+Custom laser cutting is one of Xometry's sheet cutting processes.
+It directs a high-powered laser through optics to cut materials for industrial applications.
+Laser cutting is both more precise and less energy-consuming than plasma cutting but has an upper threshold on the thickness of the material being cut.
+Xometry's Manufacturing Supplier Network offers both fiber and CO2 lasers that can cut many materials including steel, stainless, engineered alloys, plastics, foam, elastomer, and wood.
+CO2 (carbon dioxide) laser cutting is a good option for engraving, and boring metals, while fiber laser excels for thicker materials.
+For sheet and plate metal thicker than 4 inches, see our waterjet cutting services and plasma cutting services.

-Our custom laser cutting service offers a cost-effective and on-demand solution for your manufacturing needs.
-Sheet metal fabrication services range from low-volume prototype to high-volume production runs.
+Our custom online laser cutting service offers a cost-effective and on-demand solution for your manufacturing needs.
+Xometry's sheet cutting and sheet metal fabrication services range from low-volume prototypes to high-volume production runs.

 You can get an instant quote from a 3D CAD file or DXF through our Instant Quoting Engine.

 The most common laser cutter type because of their relatively high energy efficiency and high power output ratio.
 Best suited for cutting, boring, and engraving.

 Have a high energy, but low repetition efficiency.